6 Since therefore it remains that some must enter it, and those to whom it was first preached did not enter because of disobedience,

 Those to whom the promise was first given were the original Israelites who came out of Egypt (He 3:17).

 “Disobedience” is the reason Israel did not enter God’s rest (He 3:18).
 “Disobedience” is failure to apply God’s promises to experience.

 Application of God’s Word to experience is at the heart of obedience to Him.

-God rest still existed for Israel, but they did not take advantage of it.
-It is a promised that remained unfulfilled.
-God’s rests existed since creation and designed it for those who believe in Him.
+God’s rest still existed for Israel, but they did not take advantage of it.
+It is a promise that remained unfulfilled.
+God’s rest existed since creation, and He designed it for those who believe in Him.